saeedkhaki92/Traffic-Sign-Classifier/README.md

-# Traffic-Sign-Classifier
+# Traffic-Sign-Classifier Udacity Projcet

  In this project, we train a convolutional neural network (CNN) to classify the 43 distinct traffic signs in German traffic sign dataset.
+This

 ## Getting Started